-Fig. 1 have eight different values and the corresponding transitions can be resolved.
-In Fig. 1 the transition from level 1 to level 5 and from level 2 to level 6 are closest to each other.
-Choosing the parameters as discussed in Appendix B, we numerically diagonalize the Hamiltonian (1) and find that the closest resonance frequencies differ by 36 MHz.
-The inverse of this value is 28 ns and it sets the limit to how fast we can operate our system.
+of this value is 28 ns and it sets the limit to how fast we can operate our system.
 If we apply one frequency tone close to a given resonance, we want its effect on other transitions to be negligible.
-This is only possible if the coupling amplitude is a lot smaller than 36 MHz, that means a gate operation time should be a lot larger than 28 ns.
+This is only possible if the coupling amplitude is much smaller than 36 MHz, which means a gate operation time should be much larger than 28 ns.
 If the gate time is too low, nonresonant transitions will start to affect the gate fidelity.
 Nevertheless, this still leaves enough room for a submicrosecond control of the two-qubit register.

-In this section we based our description on the simplified Hamiltonian (4), that neglects the nonsecular interaction of the electron spin with nonparallel magnetic field and nonsecular hyperfine interaction terms.
-The same arguments can be given if one uses a more rigorous effective Hamiltonian (A10), that we derive in the Appendix A. This Hamiltonian takes into account the nonsecular interaction terms and is valid to second order perturbation theory.
+In this section we based our description on the simplified Hamiltonian (4), which neglects the nonsecular interaction of the electron spin with nonparallel magnetic field and nonsecular hyperfine interaction terms.
+The same arguments can be given if one uses a more rigorous effective Hamiltonian (A10), which we derive in Appendix A. This Hamiltonian takes into account the nonsecular interaction terms and is valid to second-order perturbation theory.